 The novel captures the essence of vainglory as Dorian seeks glory in youth, beauty, and pleasure and not in approval from what is truly eternal and everlasting.

-The vanity of a woman in C.S.
+The Sin of Vanity of the Woman in C.S.
 Lewis’ ‘The Great Divorce’

 One of the passengers is a lady who clearly gave herself over to vanity for much of her earthly life.
 Though she was exceedingly well-dressed in by the standards of Hell, her fine attire at the outskirts of Heaven was completely inferior to the presence of the solid spiritual beings.